Hours: Open from 9:00 am to 5:00 pm Monday to Saturday (closed Sundays and Statutory Holidays)

 |Used motor oil, empty containers, and oil filters||Canadian Tire in Fernie or find an alternate collection facility with the BC Used Oil Management Association|

 Even though the Transfer Station is designed to collect garbage from both residential vehicles and municipal garbage trucks, you can deposit your items for reuse and recycle as well!
 The first thing you'll notice to the right as you enter the site, is the yellow bin recycle area.
-The yellow bins take all your paper, cardboard, tin/aluminum cans, grocery bags and household plastics #1-#6 (except Styrofoam).
+The yellow bins take all your paper, cardboard, tin/aluminium cans, grocery bags and household plastics #1-#6 (except Styrofoam).
 There are also areas on site to leave your scrap metal, clean wood waste, yard waste, auto batteries and propane tanks.

 There is an area for tires, however, unlike waste or recyclables, they are subject to a tipping fee as there are additional costs incurred for their handling and transportation.
 For every new tire sold, the retailer charges an Advance Disposal Fee, also known as an “eco-fee” which is submitted to Tire Stewardship BC for the operation of the (provincial) scrap tire recycling program.
 If you kept your old tires when you purchased your new tires and would like to keep them out of the landfill, you can drop them off (up to 4 tires), FREE OF CHARGE at Kal Tire (located at 601 and 735 Douglas Fir Drive), Mountain Mechanical (located at 743 Douglas Fir Drive) or at one of the province’s annual tire round up events.